 Picture: At Sandals Montego Bay, the fun never stops and the beach never ends.

 You’re unlikely to be disappointed with a Montego Bay (MoBay) vacation if you’re looking for a posh resort experience; at least four top-rated resorts can be found in this area.
 Most people don’t recommend shopping in Jamaica or any other Caribbean island for that matter, but in Montego Bay shopping is surprisingly good, partly due to purchases being duty-free.
 Montego Bay is the tourism hub of Jamaica, and it is the second busiest cruise ship stop on the island aside from Ocho Rios.
 ‘MoBay’ is known for having great golfing opportunities, nice beaches, great diving and top-notch restaurants.
 It’s an energetic city which will make you want to get out and explore, and you’ll find lots to do including plenty of quality excursions.
-If you’re still trying to decide where to stay, a deciding factor may well be how close Montego Bay is to the airport, which equates to reduced transfer times!
+If you’re still trying to decide where to stay in Jamaica, a deciding factor may well be how close Montego Bay is to the airport, which equates to reduced transfer times!
 This makes Montego Bay the perfect place for tropical island getaways.

 Insider tip: You won’t have to think about long airport transfer times if you decide to spend your vacation in Montego Bay, particularly if you stay at all-inclusive resorts like Sandals Montego Bay and Sandals Royal Caribbean, which are located about 10 minutes from the airport.
 Stay at one resort, make use of the amenities and restaurants at both - for free!
 Transfers between the two luxury resorts are provided at no extra costs.
 It’s like going on two vacations in one go.